kaoben2731/MCML_GPU/README.md

 ---

 * Setting of detector n different from outer n
+* Change the hight setting of buttom layer to true Inf
 * NA and radius setting for oblique probe
 * Improve the oblique probe performance on linux
 * set n_dr, n_dz in setup file
-* add selecting GPU to run
 * add multiple GPU
 * try to improve performance by increasing the num_step